Blady-Com/gnoga/docs/user_guide.md

 To demonstrate the use of a singleton application we will create a simple utility that will allow executing and display the results of a command to the operating system.
 This example is purposely going to be a bit more complex to help demonstrate various UI concepts with in Gnoga.

-First let us generate the skelleton of our singleton application.
+First let us generate the skeleton of our singleton application.

 ```
 gnoga_make new GnogaCMD singleton